GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 ### Understanding Types of Stakeholders

 Let’s examine in more depth the categories of stakeholders.
 Based on their function and depending on company structure, size, and environment, stakeholders can be classified as “primary” or “secondary,” as well as “forgotten” or “indirect.”
 The labels can apply to the same stakeholders at different times.
-Stakeholders that are considered primary at one company could be considered secondary in another.
+Stakeholders that are considered primary at one company can be considered secondary in another.

 Primary stakeholders are business units for which the localization team provides translation services, including organizations like product teams, Sales, Customer Success, Marketing, and Customer Support.
 There are different types of primary stakeholders.

 #### Primary Stakeholders #1

 These are the players with whom the Localization team routinely deals and to whom they deliver.
-They could be Sales and Customer Success teams, who will get you in the room with customers so you can hear feedback from them (see the “End Users” section).
-Or they could be a Customer Support team that helps you understand customer feedback.
+They can be Sales and Customer Success teams, who will get you in the room with customers so you can hear feedback from them (see the “End Users” section).
+Or they can be a Customer Support team that helps you understand customer feedback.
 These stakeholders engage with both development and marketing teams, and can have conflicting priorities.

 Marketing organizations can be your primary or secondary stakeholders, depending on your team’s engagement model.
 In some companies, the Globalization team is the stakeholder for Marketing.
 In others, Marketing is the primary stakeholder when your team is responsible for localizing the web and marketing artifacts.
 In this case, Marketing is critical in building Return on Investment for new localization efforts as it has to support new languages in products.

 #### Primary Stakeholders #2

 These stakeholders are the end users of localized products.
 Whenever possible, connect with end users, as they provide invaluable input on how our localized products perform in real life.
 They also share how they use those products and contribute the needed international user perspective to forming UX design patterns inclusive of multilingual audiences.

 Monitor social channels as well, as translation issues can quickly go viral on social media.
-At the end of the day, we localize our products and services to reach non-English speakers everywhere, so we should always keep the needs of the end-users in mind and see their response as the ultimate measure of success.
+At the end of the day, we localize our products and services to reach non-English speakers everywhere, so we should always keep the needs of the end users in mind and see their response as the ultimate measure of success.

 In the case of business-to-business (B2B) companies, customers’ customers are important because they define customer success.
 It is the end user who determines everyone’s success.